romeerez/orchid-orm/packages/docs/src/guide/orm-test-factories.md

 ## pick

 Pick specific fields before building an object.
-Only for `build` method, `create` will ignore it.
+Only for the `build` method, `create` will ignore it.

 ```ts
 const partialUser = await userFactory.pick({ id: true, name: true }).build()